Revilo2157/FitnessAPI/README.md

-# lyric-api
+# Duke Fitness App
-API that returns lyrics after searching on lyrics.wikia.com based on Artist and Song.
+Server-side API to establish a leaderboard and send challenges to other users.

 ## Deploy on Heroku